Basic Points About the EBC Region When You Know Absolutely Nothing

 - I have met people worried about altitude sickness affecting them because they had experienced it ascending mountains in the Andes in a bus!
 This happens because you are ascending too fast.
 It doesn’t happen trekking to the Base Camp region if you plan your ascent according to the altitude rules.

 - Your altitude acclimatisation starts in Kathmandu at 1,400 metres or 4,500 feet.
-Don’t sign up with a trekking company that counts Kathmandu as day 1 of your trek.

 - If you trek to Everest Base Camp you don’t have to sleep in a tent.